Keddnyo/MiDoze/README.md

 The easiest way to download firmwares for Xiaomi wearables

 ## Features
+* Android 5.0+ supported
+* User-friendly GUI
 * English and Russian GUI languages
-* User-friendly GUI
 * Light and dark themes
 * Explore firmwares feed
+* Search for needed device with SearchView in toolbar
 * Create custom requests with Extras "Custom request"
 * Full languages names in response
 * Built-in download provider